magicql/GeoDenStream/README.md

 Please refer to the following publication for more details of this project:

 Li, M., Croitoru, A., & Yue, S. (2020).
-GeoDenStream: An improved DenStream clustering method for managing entity data within geographical data streams.
-Computers & Geosciences, 144, 104563. https://doi.org/10.1016/j.cageo.2020.104563
+GeoDenStream: An improved DenStream clustering method for managing entity data within geographical data streams. *Computers & Geosciences*, 144, 104563. https://doi.org/10.1016/j.cageo.2020.104563

 ---------------------------------------------------------------------------------------------------------------------------------
-GeoDenStream is an improved DenStream clustering method for acquiring individual data point information within Big Data Streams.
-The implementation of GeoDenStream is based on the open source MOA project (Bifet et al., 2010), which is available at (https://github.com/Waikato/moa).
+GeoDenStream is a spatiotemporal entity-based stream clustering method.
+It is particularly suitable for clustering discrete entities due to its ability to track the relationship between entities and clusters over time.
+Evaluations of GeoDenStream suggest its ability to efficiently handle memory constraints, overlapping data points, and false noise.
+The implementation of GeoDenStream is based on the open source MOA project, which is available at (https://github.com/Waikato/moa).

-In GeoDenStream, several modifications and improvements are made based on the MOA package to address the memory limitation, overlapping points, and false noise issues.
-Also, pruning strategy is extended to consider the time stamp of the data records.

 Detailed modifications and improvements can be found in master/moa/src/main/java/moa/clusterers/denstream.
 There are four main classes in this folder:
-+ **DenPoint.java** This class is same with the original MOA, which is used to record a point(aka a record, an item, a tweet) in a stream.
++ **DenPoint.java** This class is used to record a data point in a stream.
-+ **MicroCluster.java** In this class, a new function TryInsert was add for attempting add a point into a potential cluster and check whether it can be added.
-Two lists are added for recording: (1) Ids of the points that belongs to a potential cluster and (2) the distance between each involved point and the center of a potential cluster (could be seen in Line 36 and 37).
++ **MicroCluster.java** In this class, function TryInsert is introduced for the attempt to add a point into a potential-cluster.
+Two lists are formulated to record: (1) IDs of the points that belong to a potential-cluster and (2) distance between the point under inspection and the center of a potential-cluster.
-+ **TimeStamp.java** This class is same with the original MOA, and it is used for giving a timestamp as long integer for each points.
++ **TimeStamp.java** This class is used for giving a timestamp as a long integer for each point.
-+ **WithDBSCAN.java** The code in this class has been modified largely.
-Function trainOnInstanceImpl is a new implemented function which supports the real time based pruning strategy.
-And function trainOnInstanceImpl_TpStaticIndex keeps the count based pruning strategy as MOA does.
-A minor issue but also a key point. the function **nearestCluster** was modified.
-The original nearestCluster has a bug in calculating the minimum distance.
-Could be seen in Line 483.
++ **WithDBSCAN.java** In this class, function trainOnInstanceImpl is newly implemented that supports the real-time based pruning strategy.
+Function trainOnInstanceImpl_TpStaticIndex supports the count-based pruning strategy.

-Examples of its application using Twitter data streams can be found in master/moa/src/main/java/denstream/zikaebola.
+Examples of GeoDenStream applications using Twitter data streams can be found in master/moa/src/main/java/denstream/zikaebola.

 ---------------------------------------------------------------------------------------------------------------------------------
-**For other analysis scenarios, a configurable application is provided in master/moa/src/main/java/denstream/configure.**
+**For other scenarios, a configurable application is provided in master/moa/src/main/java/denstream/configure.**
-+ **DSC_Dynamic.java** This is an entrance for using GeoDenStream, with dynamic memory optimization (loading points with an offline range and using the index strategy).
++ **DSC_Dynamic.java** This is an entry-level practice of GeoDenStream with dynamic memory optimization (loading points with an offline range and employing the indexing strategy).
-+ **DSC_Static.java** This is another entrance for using GeoDenStream, without memory optimization (loading all records for generating clusters).
++ **DSC_Static.java** This is another entry-level practice of GeoDenStream without memory optimization (loading all records to generate clusters).
-+ **ProcessPotentialCluster.java** This class is used for handling the overlap and false noise issues.
-Detailed implementation could be checked in the funciton fillPotentialCluster.
++ **ProcessPotentialCluster.java** This class is used to handle point overlap and false noise.
+Detailed implementation is in the function fillPotentialCluster.
-+ **ProcessOfflineCluster.java** This class is for get offline clusters based on the results of ProcessPotentialCluster.java.
++ **ProcessOfflineCluster.java** This class is for obtaining offline-clusters based on the results of ProcessPotentialCluster.java.
 For other classes, they are some utilies and could be easy understand.

-A sample xml document is presented as follows:
+A sample .xml document is presented as below:
 ```xml
 <DenStreamCase>
   <Stream>